shaksham08/ReactZeroToMastery/README.md

 - We never modify state directly i.e we only update state using `setState` function.
 This is because state change needs to render the component so manually doing this would not re render.
 - Changing state calls the render function again.

+- state is used to keep track of some data and then update the content which is using that data.

+## Create_React_App

+- `npx create-react-app appname` - this command is used to create a react application with all the preconfiguration.
+- Behind the sence there are three library that are working **webbpack** , **Babel** and **DevServer**
+- These libraries also require some other librires to work in behind.
 # React_Class_Based_Example

 ```js